 Note: it is not recommended to disable two-factor authentication unless you have to.

-If you want to grant some developers access to your installation
+If you want to grant some developers access to your installation so they can debug some issues

-Correspondingly it is an additional layer of security beyond credentials and reCAPTCHA every user attempting to log in goes through.
+Correspondingly it is an additional layer of security beyond credentials and every user attempting to log in goes through.

 Still, you don't have to disable two-factor authentication completely, you can do this for a specific user.
 And we know how.